 One evening last week the office had emptied in a heartbeat as if someone outside was giving away free buckets (it’s become apparent that this is a thing in Finland) and I was in the last throes of work, when some spark of nostalgia inspired me to google my grandfather, a phrase I never could have used when he was alive.

-Grandpa died in 2005 in Durham, England, when I’d just finished a year of Erasmus in Helsinki and I was living in Pretoria in South Africa; work experience at the United Nations.
+Grandpa died in 2005 in Durham, England, when I’d just finished a year of Erasmus in Helsinki and I was living in Pretoria, South Africa, getting work experience at the United Nations.

 He lived at a time when an internet presence wasn’t in the public conscience and in the days when my dad would still send text messages to our house phone confusing “LOL” to mean lots of love.
 “Did you hear the neighbour’s cat died?
 LOL, Dad.”
 In Helsinki and later Pretoria I’d print my photos and write a description on each one before sending them to my grandparents in Durham.